Wilhelm Murr: Rise to power

 After fierce intra-party fighting, the local Esslingen leader Murr, who attracted attention for his ruthless and unscrupulous methods, was able to oust the incumbent NSDAP Gauleiter Eugen Munder from power.
 On 1 February 1928, Adolf Hitler appointed Murr to NSDAP Gauleiter in Württemberg-Hohenzollern.
 Another of his rivals he managed to bypass for promotion was Christian Mergenthaler.
 Murr was able to consolidate his position in Württemberg through strict subordination to Hitler and the Party.

 In October 1930, he gave up his job at the machine factory and began working full-time for the Party.
 The NSDAP's membership numbers and financial situation in Württemberg improved.
 Early in 1931 Murr introduced his own propaganda newspaper, the NS-Kurier, in which he published numerous editorials which, if not intellectually brilliant, faithfully gave the official party line right up until 1945.

-In the general elections of autumn 1930, Murr was elected a member of the Reichstag for the NSDAP in electoral district 31 (Württemberg).
+In the general election of September 1930, Murr was elected a member of the Reichstag for the NSDAP in electoral constituency 31 (Württemberg).
+He left the parliament in May 1932 after he was elected to the Landtag of Württemberg in April 1932, and he served as the leader of the Nazi faction.
 After the Nazis seized power and under Nazi pressure, the Württemberg Landtag chose Murr as Württemberg's new State President, thereby leading him to succeed his other political foe, Eugen Bolz.
 Murr also took over the Interior and Economic Affairs Ministries at the same time.